First, I want to post a video I found on Twitter (original here) which shows what kind of explosion took place on the Crimean bridge.

 Here we all need to remember terrorist attacks on the school in Beslan, the Dubrovka Theater in Moscow, the Budennovsk hospital, the Domodedovo International Airport or the Saint Petersburg subway.
-All of them were the result of actions by so-called “terrorist groups” all of which were (and still are) run by western special services.
+All of them were the result of actions by so-called “terrorist groups” all of which were (and still are) run by Western special services.

 There are basically only two ways to defeat such state-sponsored terrorist attacks:

-- Infiltrate the so-called terrorist groups and infiltrate the western “parent agencies” which run them.
+- Infiltrate the so-called terrorist groups and infiltrate the Western “parent agencies” which run them.

 - Convince the general public to go into a “high vigilance” mode.

-Basically, the entire Russian society needs to go on a “mental war footing” and remain calm and very vigilant at the same time: not only is Russia under attack by Banderite Nazis, but also by the folks who did 9/11, MH17 (and many other!) and these are the folks who unleashed an entire terrorist campaign against Iran which included bombing, assassinations, sabotage, etc.
+Basically, the entire Russian society needs to go on a “mental war footing” and remain calm and very vigilant at the same time: not only is Russia under attack by Banderite Nazis, but also by the folks who did 9/11, MH17 (and many others!) and these are the folks who unleashed an entire terrorist campaign against Iran which included bombing, assassinations, sabotage, etc.

 Then there is the problem of escalation.
 The attack on the Crimean Bridge was a clear act of war.

 Of course, since no US passports were found conveniently floating in the water, Russia’s response should not be an overt military retaliatory attack.
-However, I do expect that something will happen soon, most likely in the Ukraine, but probably involving western personnel/assets/facilities.
+However, I do expect that something will happen soon, most likely in the Ukraine, but probably involving Western personnel/assets/facilities.

 In conclusion, I expect things to get even worse right up and until the elections in the USA.
 Not that I have much of a hope that sanity would prevail should the GOP win, but “a tiny little” is better than “none at all”.